ShreyaRoy59/Pan-Card-Tampering-Detection/README.md

 1. Import necessary libraries
 2. Scraping the tampered and original pan card from the website
 3. Scaling down the shape of the tampered image as the original image
-4. Read original and tampered image
+4. Reading original and tampered image
 5. Converting an image into a grayscale image
 6. Applying Structural Similarity Index (SSIM) technique between the two images
 7. Calculate Threshold and contours and